About the League

 Other League Organizations

-Three active local Leagues currently exist in New Hampshire:
+Three local Leagues and a newly formed unit currently exist in New Hampshire:

 - Greater Capital Area

 - Upper Valley (Hanover area; currently doing only voter service work)

 Do you live in Nashua

 or the nearby towns?
 League members Sylvia Gale and Jan Schmidt have started a Facebook page

 that has generated growing interest in a League unit in Nashua.
 Visit the page if you are interested, or contact Sylvia or Jan.
 Initial exploratory meeting held in July 2015 was well attended, and the unit is now working on voter service activities.
 All interested women and men are welcome to join or participate in activities and learn more.